-ChromeOS offers pretty much the same experience as using the popular Chrome web browser, which you might well already use on a Windows PC or laptop, but with a few extra features added to the mix.
+ChromeOS offers pretty much the same experience as using the popular Chrome web browser, which you might well already use on another device, but adds a few extra features added to the mix such as being able to run Android apps.

-The Pixelbook Go lives up its name, with a lightweight yet premium design, great battery life, fast performance and simple OS.
+The Pixelbook Go is a lightweight yet premium device which has great battery life and performance.
 It's also more affordable than the previous Pixelbook, though still pricey compared to most Chromebooks.

 Read our full Google Pixelbook Go review

-Asus gets so many things right with the C433TA: great design, solid construction, huge battery life and fast performance.
-The only downsides we could find were poor gaming performance and stiff hinges.
+Asus gets so many things right with the C433TA: great design, solid construction, excellent battery life and fast performance.
+The only downsides are poor gaming performance and stiff hinges.

-The former isn't really the main duty for which Chromebooks are intended, and the hinges actually act as a bonus to keep the touchscreen steady once it's open.
+The former isn't really the main duty for which Chromebooks are intended, and the hinges keep the touchscreen steady once it's open.

-If you want a quality Chromebook at an affordable price, the C433TA should be your first port of call.
+If you want a quality Chromebook that's more affordable than the Pixelbook Go, the C433TA should be your first port of call.

 Read our full Asus Chromebook C433TA review

-There's nothing mind-blowing about the 314 but that's not the point.
+There's nothing particularly amazing about the 314 but that's not the point.
 It gets the job done without breaking the bank and you might even find the Full HD model with 64GB for the same price as the lower-spec option.

 As long as you don’t expect anything flashy on the Chromebook 314 you’ll find it to be a very usable laptop that can be employed for work or home purposes.
 Cheap and cheerful?
 Yes, we’d say so.